 John Cooper brings a wealth of knowledge to any project.
 He has worked with clients to develop the briefs, budgets and functional contents on a range of innovative projects.
 John has also collaborated on the production of many master plans and business cases and undertaken project reviews for companies and governments.

-Health care projects are lengthy, expensive and involve a great many stakeholders and an often considerable risk.
+Projects are lengthy, expensive and involve a great many stakeholders and an often considerable risk.
 It is vital that they start in the right place and are informed by the best advice available.
 We strongly believe that this is based on an understanding your specific needs and not on the application of standard management formulae.
-As architects we are all too familiar with business cases that were based on untested assumptions and poor information.
+As Health-care architects are all too familiar with business cases that were based on untested assumptions and poor information.

 The most important task is to understand the real needs of the project, set the basic parameters as quickly as possible and then work out with you how effectively we can resolve the main challenges.
 Working closely with you we can establish what you need, what is possible and what is affordable.
 Getting 80% right quickly is much more useful than spending your time and money on honing an answer that might be overtaken by events before it is agreed.